SES Toolbox webpage

 of SES:

-of one- and multi-dimensional point processes is available.
+code of SES for one- and multi-dimensional point processes is available.

 current release is the version 1.0, which can be downloaded in the [Download] section.